Gasoline: Toxicity

 The safety data sheet for a 2003 Texan unleaded gasoline shows at least 15 hazardous chemicals occurring in various amounts, including benzene (up to five percent by volume), toluene (up to 35 percent by volume), naphthalene (up to one percent by volume), trimethylbenzene (up to seven percent by volume), methyl tert-butyl ether (MTBE) (up to 18 percent by volume, in some states), and about 10 others.
 Hydrocarbons in gasoline generally exhibit low acute toxicities, with of 700–2700 mg/kg for simple aromatic compounds.
-Benzene and many antiknocking additives are carcinogenic.
+Benzene and many anti-knocking additives are carcinogenic.

-People can be exposed to gasoline in the workplace by swallowing it, breathing in vapors, skin contact, and eye contact.
+People can be exposed to gasoline in the workplace by swallowing it, breathing in vapours, skin contact, and eye contact.
 Gasoline is toxic.
 The National Institute for Occupational Safety and Health (NIOSH) has also designated gasoline as a carcinogen.
 Physical contact, ingestion, or inhalation can cause health problems.
-Since ingesting large amounts of gasoline can cause permanent damage to major organs, a call to a local poison control center or emergency room visit is indicated.
+Since ingesting large amounts of gasoline can cause permanent damage to major organs, a call to a local poison control centre or emergency room visit is indicated.

 Contrary to common misconception, swallowing gasoline does not generally require special emergency treatment, and inducing vomiting does not help, and can make it worse.
 According to poison specialist Brad Dahl, "even two mouthfuls wouldn't be that dangerous as long as it goes down to your stomach and stays there or keeps going".
 The U.S. CDC's Agency for Toxic Substances and Disease Registry says not to induce vomiting, lavage, or administer activated charcoal.